Pranxvv-v/AWAKE/README.md

 Not a hype demo.
 A slow, honest, documented exploration.

-Every failure, rethink, and breakthrough will be logged here.
+Every failure, rethink, and breakthrough will be logged in the *Dark Horse*.

 > *Great systems aren’t rushed.
 They’re understood.*

 ---

-## 🎯 Why This Exists
+##  Why This Exists

 Booting is a relic of old assumptions: